 What are your favorite places to go in India?

 To this day I have been very quick in my trips, as they really have to be focused around work so it would have to be Jaipur.
 One of my favorite things to do is to make sure to go to the garden to take in the scent of jasmine in the early morning before the day becomes insane and chaotic.
-I have made myself a promise that I will visit Sikkim (the city I was born in while my Dad was an officer in the Indian Army) and Ladakh in the Himachal region.
+I have made myself a promise that I will visit Sikkim (the city I was born in while my Dad was an officer in the Indian Army) and Ladakh in the Kashmir region.

 If you were one accessory, what would you be and what would you look like?